jonreymond/llm-efficient-training/README.md

 # Final model weights

-The final model weights can be found at https://drive.google.com/file/d/1zj0gXE1s0WU9ToTmKwOi0FCs2d3XVoxk/view?usp=drive_link.

-WARNING: my final run crashed 30 mins before the end.
-I'd be grateful if you could retrain from scratch and check the results there.
+**WARNING: my final "optimal" run crashed 30 mins before the submission.
+I'd be grateful if you could retrain from scratch and check the results then.**

+However, for the sake of having weights, please find them here: https://drive.google.com/file/d/1zj0gXE1s0WU9ToTmKwOi0FCs2d3XVoxk/view?usp=drive_link.

+I'll update this doc and put the true final model weights in here (when it's done training strictly for 3 hours), but that will be after the submission deadline, so feel free to ignore the link if you think that this could be cheating.

 # Training script and config